siddharthroy12/lines/README.md

 ```
 python3 lines.py -h
-usage: lines path [options]
+usage: lines [options]

 Count the lines of code in a project folder

-positional arguments:
-  path                  the path to the project folder

 optional arguments:
   -h, --help            show this help message and exit
+  -p path               the path to the project folder
   -e                    Count empty lines
   -i [Files [Files ...]]
                         Files to ignore